Home Copycat Recipes Godiva Chocolate Cheesecake

 • Beat in the eggs, 1 by 1, blending well after every addition.
 Gradually beat in the coffee mixture and vanilla extract.
 Pour the cooled melted chocolate and mix until combined.

-• Pour batter into the prepared pie crust.
+• Pour the batter into the prepared pie crust.
 Bake for 55 to 65 minutes, or until the cheesecake is puffed in the edges, but still slightly jiggly in the middle.

 • Let the cheesecake cool on a wire rack completely.
 Cover the pan with foil and refrigerate for at least 6 hours.